-- Banks and BHCs with \$10 billion or less in total consolidated assets and with total trading assets and liabilities of 5% or less of total consolidated assets would be exempt from the Volcker Rule. - Any banking entity would be able to share its name with a hedge fund or private equity fund for which it serves as an investment adviser, provided that (1) the investment adviser is not, and does not share a name with, an IDI, a company that controls an IDI, or an FBO, and (2) the name does not contain the word "bank." - Although not related to the Volcker Rule amendments in the Bill, a provision designed to provide relief for certain small venture capital funds would have Volcker Rule implications.
-The Bill would expand the exemption from the definition of "investment company" under Section 3(c)(1) of the Investment Company Act of 1940 (the "1940 Act") for venture capital funds that have fewer than 250 investors and \$10 million or less in capital commitments.
-This would have the possibly unintended consequence of sweeping these funds into the scope of the Volcker Rule, since the agencies' definition of "covered funds" uses the Section 3(c)(1) exemption as a baseline definition.
+- Banks and BHCs with (1) \$10 billion or less in total consolidated assets and (2) total trading assets and liabilities of 5% or less of total consolidated assets are exempt from the Volcker Rule. - Any banking entity may share its name with a hedge fund or private equity fund for which it serves as an investment adviser, provided that (1) the investment adviser is not, and does not share a name with, an IDI, a company that controls an IDI, or an FBO, and (2) the name does not contain the word "bank." - Although not related to the Volcker Rule amendments in the Act, a provision designed to provide relief for certain small venture capital funds has Volcker Rule implications.
+The Act expands the exemption from the definition of "investment company" under Section 3(c)(1) of the Investment Company Act of 1940 (the "Investment Company Act") for venture capital funds that have fewer than 250 investors and \$10 million or less in capital commitments.
+This has the possibly unintended consequence of sweeping these funds into the scope of the Volcker Rule, since the agencies' definition of "covered funds" uses the Section 3(c)(1) exemption as a baseline definition.